zarf-dev/proposals/0021-zarf-values/README.md

 ---

-**Given** I have a component where a database chart creates a credential Secret and a later application chart needs them
+**Given** I have a component where a database chart creates a credential Secret, a later application chart needs it, and `.database.inCluster` is `true` in package Values
 ```yaml
 components:
   - name: application